-2.3 Statistical Analysis
+2.3 Statistical analysis

 Volcanic time-series are inherently non-linear and can show cyclicity over a range of timescales (e.g. Odbert et al., 2014).
-Superposition of multiple cycles within a dataset can obseure the true make it difficult to observe and interpret individual signals.
+Superposition of multiple cycles within a dataset can obscure the true signals.
 The Fast-Fourier Transform (FFT) offers an efficient means of examining the characteristics of a time-series (Danielson and Lanczos, 1942) via the Power Spectral Density estimate, which highlights the strength of periodic components in the signal (Percival and Walden, 1993).
-Here the Power Spectral Density is estimated using the Multitaper Method (MTM), demonstrated to be the most robust method when there is no prior knowledge of the signal-generating source (Thomson, 1982).
+Here the Power Spectral Density

+- is estimated using the Multitaper Method (MTM), demonstrated to be the most robust method when there is no prior knowledge of the signal-generating source (Thomson, 1982).
 The SSA-MTM Toolkit presented by Ghil et al. (2002) was used to perform the spectral analyses.
-A detrending correction was used to prepare the data by rendering the time-series approximately stationary, then either padded with zeroes at either end or truncated to a length of n2, for integer n, as required for FFT.
+A detrending correction was used to prepare the data by rendering the time-series approximately stationary, then either padded with zeroes at either end - or truncated to a length of $n^2$ , for integer n, as required for FFT.
 The significance of spectral peaks were assessed against a statistical Red Noise Model (Mann and Lees, 1996), considered appropriate for systems with background noise heavily influenced by long-term processes.
 It is impossible to completely characterise the nature of the noise without prior knowledge of the source, therefore the red noise model acts only as a guide to interpretation.
-Here only peaks above the 99% confidence threshold are considered significant for discussion.
+Here only peaks above the 99 % confidence threshold are considered significant for discussion.

-MTM analysis requires statistical stationarity over the whole data window, which is not a common feature of many geophysical systems and can result in spectra which are difficult to interpret.
-Shortterm Fourier Transform (STFT) analysis calculates a series of Power Spectral Density estimates using a moving window of specified length with results illustrated using spectrograms.
-An assumption of stationarity is only required within an individual sample window, therefore spectrograms are useful for tracking changes in the spectral content of a time-series (Odbert and Wadge, 2009).
-In other words, the STFT spectrogram is a series of PSD estimates overlapping each other, instead of a single PSD estimate as produced by MTM analysis.
+- MTM analysis requires statistical stationarity over the whole data window, which is not a common feature of many geophysical systems and can result in spectra which are difficult to interpret.
+Short-term Fourier Transform (STFT) analysis calculates a series of Power Spectral Density estimates using a moving window of specified length with results illustrated using spectrograms.
+An assumption of stationarity is only required within an individual sample window, therefore spectrograms are useful for track- - ing changes in the spectral content of a time-series (Odbert and Wadge, 2009).
 The choice of parameters (window length and overlap) is critical and has been optimised for our analysis.
-A window length of 336 hours (14 days) with 99% overlap provided the best compromise between achieving sufficient temporal resolution and maintaining a long-enough window for robust analysis.
-The frequency distribution of each window was normalised to unity in order to remove the influence of changes to absolute spectral power, thereby allowing direct comparison of the relative frequency distributions between contiguous windows.
-For the analysis, a high-pass Butterworth filter with a cut-off of 672 hours was applied to the time-series to enhance the clarity of shorter period cycles of interest in the final spectrogram.
-Comparison between spectrograms generated from both non-filtered (Supplementary Figure 1) and filtered data indicated that the use of the filter did not affect either the timing or the frequency of spectral peaks.
+A window length of 336 h (14 days) with 99 % overlap provided the best compromise between achieving sufficient temporal resolution and maintaining a long-enough window for robust analysis.
+The frequency distribution of each window was nor- - malised to unity in order to remove the influence of changes to absolute spectral power, thereby allowing direct comparison of the relative frequency distributions between contiguous windows.
+For the analysis, a high-pass Butterworth filter with a cut-off of 672 h was applied to the time-series to enhance the clarity of shorter period cycles of interest in the final spectrogram.
+Comparison between spectrograms generated from both non- - filtered (Fig. S1 in the Supplement) and filtered data indicated that the use of the filter did not affect either the timing or the frequency of spectral peaks.
 This combination of methods has not been previously used at Unzen volcano but has been successfully applied to geophysical datasets from other volcanic systems (Odbert and Wadge, 2009; Nicholson et al., 2013; Lamb et al., 2014).
-At Soufrière Hills volcano (Montserrat), this combination of methods identified cyclic patterns in tiltmeter displacement (Odbert and Wadge, 2009), SO2 flux (Nicholson et al., 2013) and seismic event rates (Lamb et al., 2014).
+At Soufrière Hills volcano (Montserrat), this permission of methods identified curlie acteurs in titrates displacement (Odbert and Carbon) - combination of methods identified cyclic patterns in tiltmeter displacement (Odbert and Wadge, 2009), SO2 flux (Nicholson et al., 2013) and seismic event rates (Lamb et al., 2014).
 Lamb et al. (2014) also described similar sub-annual cyclic patterns in a dataset from Volcán de Colima (Mexico), attributed to cyclic motion of magma within the system and expansion and contraction of a feeder dyke.

-2.4 Waveform Correlation
+2.4 Waveform correlation